Battle of Slivnitsa: Battle

-The Bulgarians Advance
+Bulgarians advance

 Slivnitsa was the decisive battle of the war.
-The Serbians fought only limited rearguard actions as they retreated and by 24 November they were back in Serbia.
+The Serbians fought only limited rearguard actions as they retreated and by 24 November were back in Serbia.
 The Timok division in the north continued the siege of Vidin until 29 November.

-The main Bulgarian army crossed the border in two strong divisions (Guchev and Nikolaev) supported by flanking columns and converged on Pirot.
-The Serbian army dug in on the heights west of the town.
-On 27 November the Bulgarian army flanked the right of the Serbian position with Prince Alexander personally leading the final attack.
+Bulgaria's main army crossed the border in two strong divisions (Guchev and Nikolaev) supported by flanking columns and converged on Pirot.
+The Serbian Army dug in on the heights west of the town.
+On 27 November, the Bulgarian Army flanked the right of the Serbian position with Prince Alexander personally leading the final attack.
 The Serbians were defeated and fled to Niš.

-On the 28th the Austrians intervened and a ceasefire was agreed.
-Serbian casualties totalled 6,800 compared to 2,300 Bulgarians.
-Serbian sources state that the casualties in this battle totalled 3,000 for the Serbs vs 2,500 for the Bulgarians, and 7,000 for the Serbs vs 5,000 for the Bulgarians in the whole war.
-The Treaty of Bucharest 1886 effectively confirmed the unification of Bulgaria.
-Unfortunately for Prince Alexander, Russia continued to oppose his reign and he was deposed by the Russophile officers in August 1886.
+On the 28th came political intervention from Austria and Russia, and a ceasefire was agreed.
+Serbian casualties totaled 6,800, compared to 2,300 Bulgarians.
+Serbian sources state that the casualties in th battle totalled 3,000 for the Serbs vs 2,500 for the Bulgarians, and 7,000 for the Serbs vs 5,000 for the Bulgarians in the whole war.
+The Treaty of Bucharest of 1886 effectively confirmed the unification of Bulgaria.
+Unfortunately for Prince Alexander, Russia continued to oppose his reign, and he was deposed by Russophile officers in August 1886.